AMR GP: Aston Martin F1 Team (2021–present)

 Construction on a new 37000 m2 factory at Aston Martin's Silverstone base began in September 2021.
 The factory features three interconnected buildings and is based in a 40 acre site directly opposite the Silverstone Circuit.
-Building One will serve as the main building housing the team's design, manufacturing, and marketing resources.
-Building Two will redevelop and repurpose the original factory premises as a central hub with staff amenities and will also serve as a logistics centre.
-Building Two is set to house the team's wellness centre, auditorium, simulator and heritage facility, while Building Three will contain the new wind tunnel.
+Building One serves as the main building housing the team's design, manufacturing, and marketing resources.
+Building Two redevelops and repurposes the original factory premises as a central hub with staff amenities and also serves as a logistics centre.
+Building Two houses the team's wellness centre, auditorium, simulator and heritage facility, while Building Three contains the new wind tunnel.
 Building One was completed in July 2023 followed by Building Two a year later and Building Three was completed in the first week of November 2024.
-Commissioning of the wind tunnel was completed by January 2025, and it became operational just before the start of the 2025 season.
+Commissioning of the wind tunnel was completed by January 2025, and it became operational mid-March before the start of the 2025 season.
 Aston Martin is the sixth different constructor to operate from the Silverstone base since 1991.

-By March 2023, the number of staff had grown from 400 to 800.
+By 2023, the number of staff had grown to 800 employees.
 In November 2023, private equity firm Arctos Partners acquired a minority stake, based on a valuation of about £1 billion.
 Adrian Newey, who left Red Bull Racing in May 2024, signed a deal with Aston Martin in September 2024 and joined the team the following March, in time for the regulations.
 Newey also became a major shareholder of Aston Martin.
 In January 2025, Andy Cowell replaced Krack as team principal.
+Going into 2026, Cowell was moved to the role of chief strategy officer, with Newey becoming team principal.
+In February 2026, AMR GP secured the perpetual rights to use the name "Aston Martin F1 Team" in Formula One in a £50 million agreement with Aston Martin Lagonda.
+In August 2026, former United States ambassador to the United Kingdom and New York Jets owner Woody Johnson acquired a minority stake in the team.